Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 FAQ

-Is the official Oculus Link cable worth it over third party cables
+Is the official Oculus Link cable worth it over third party cables?

-How do I stop VR lenses from fogging during workouts
+How do I stop VR lenses from fogging during workouts?

-Will ceiling pulleys damage the Link cable
+Will ceiling pulleys damage the Link cable?

-How long does the Vive wireless adapter battery last
+How long does the Vive wireless adapter battery last?

-Are PSVR charging docks safe for controllers
+Are PSVR charging docks safe for controllers?

 Use models with clearly rated charging circuits and follow the manual.
 We did not observe overheating with the Skywin stand.
 If an LED stays red for many hours, remove the controller and check the contacts for debris.
+When in doubt, unplug the dock overnight and test each controller directly with a known-good USB cable.

 Bottom line

-Choose one high impact upgrade first.
-Quest users usually see the biggest gain from the Link cable or a better strap and audio.
-Vive players benefit most from clean cable routing or the wireless kit in a line of sight friendly room.
-For PlayStation owners, a tidy charging dock keeps everything ready for your next session.
-Continue building your setup with our Virtual Reality Hub 2025 for more gear and step by step guides.
+Start with one high-impact upgrade rather than buying everything at once.
+Quest users usually see the biggest gain from the Link cable or a better strap and audio, especially if they are stepping into PCVR for the first time.
+Vive players benefit most from clean cable routing or the wireless kit in a room with clear line of sight.
+For PlayStation owners, a tidy charging dock keeps everything charged and visible, which quietly increases how often you play.